Predictive Multi-Tier Memory Management for KV Cache in Large-Scale GPU Inference: Artifact Description Appendix

 \section{Artifact Description Appendix}

-\textbf{Software.} The system integrates with vLLM 0.19 and SGLang 0.5.9 through their cache management interfaces.
+\textbf{Software.} The system integrates with vLLM and SGLang through their cache management interfaces; we do not pin integration version numbers here because the baseline comparisons in this paper use the numbers published in each system's cited paper, which predate current releases.
 TensorRT-LLM integration uses its native C++ plugin interface.
 The system is proprietary; implementation details are covered by provisional patent filings.

 \textbf{Hardware.} Component-level validation (architecture-aware sizing, Bayesian predictor, EMA scoring, deduplication) was performed on a single workstation with one NVIDIA GPU (80\,GB HBM) and 256\,GB CPU DRAM.
 Cluster-scale performance is projected using published hardware specifications: NVIDIA H100 SXM (80\,GB HBM3, 3.35\,TB/s), CXL 3.0 memory expanders (64\,GB/s, \textasciitilde500\,ns GPU-observed), NVMe with GPUDirect Storage (12\,GB/s), and 400\,Gbps InfiniBand NDR.